-With the exception of having to obtain a returning resident visa abroad, a Reentry Permit does not relieve you of any of the requirements of U.S. immigration laws
+With the exception of having to obtain a returning resident visa abroad, a reentry permit does not relieve you of any of the requirements of the United States immigration laws.

-If you stay outside the United States for less than one year, you are not required to apply for a Reentry Permit.
+If you stay outside the United States for less than one year, you are not required to apply for a reentry permit.
 You may reenter the United States on your Permanent Resident Card (Form I-551).

 If you intend to apply in the future for naturalization, absences from the United States for one year or more will generally break the continuity of your required continuous residence in the United States.
-If you intend to remain outside the United States for one year or more, you should file Form N-470, Application to Preserve Residence for Naturalization Purposes.
+If you intend to remain outside the United States for one year or more, you should file a Form N-470, Application to Preserve Residence for Naturalization Purposes.
 For further information, contact your local USCIS office.

-B. Validity of Reentry Permit
+B. Validity of reentry permit.

-- 1. Generally, a Reentry Permit issued to a permanent resident is valid for 2 years from the date of issuance.
-However, if since becoming a permanent resident you have been outside the United States for more than 4 of the last 5 years, the permit will be limited to 1 year, except that a permit with a validity of 2 years may be issued to the following: - a.
-A permanent resident whose travel is on the order of the U.S. Government, other than an exclusion, deportation, removal, or rescission order; - b.
-A permanent resident employed by a public international organization of which the United States is a member by treaty or statute; or - c.
+- 1. Generally, a reentry permit issued to a permanent resident shall be valid for two years from the date of issuance.
+However, if since becoming a permanent resident you have been outside the United States for more than four of the last five years, the permit will be limited to one year, except that a permit with a validity of two years may be issued to the following: - a.
+A permanent resident whose travel is on the order of the United States government, other than an exclusion, deportation, removal or recission order. - b.
+A permanent resident employed by a public international organization of which the United States is a member by treaty or statute. - c.
 A permanent resident who is a professional athlete and regularly competes in the United States and worldwide. - 2.
-A Reentry Permit issued to a conditional resident shall be valid for 2 years from the date of issuance, or to the date the conditional resident must apply for removal of the conditions on his or her status, whichever date comes first.
+A reentry permit issued to a conditional resident shall be valid for two years from the date of issuance, or to the date the conditional resident must apply for removal of the conditions on his or her status, whichever date comes first.

-3. A Reentry Permit may not be extended.
+3. A reentry permit may not be extended.

-C. A Reentry Permit may not be issued to you if:
+C. A reentry permit may not be issued to you if:

-- You have already been issued such a document, and it is still valid, unless the prior document has been returned to USCIS, or you can demonstrate that it was lost; or - 2.
+- 1. You have already been issued such a document and it is still valid, unless the prior document has been returned to the USCIS, or you can demonstrate that it was lost; or - 2.
 A notice was published in the Federal Register that precludes the issuance of such a document for travel to the area where you intend to go.

-NOTICE to permanent or conditional residents who remain outside the United States for more than one year: If you do not obtain a Reentry Permit and remain outside the United States for one year or more, we may determine that you have abandoned your permanent or conditional resident status.
+NOTICE to permanent or conditional residents who remain outside the United States for more than one year: If you do not obtain a reentry permit and remain outside the United States for one year or more, it may be determined that you have abandoned your permanent or conditional resident status.

-2. Refugee Travel Document
+2. Refugee Travel Document.

-A. If you are in the United States in valid refugee or asylee status, or if you are a permanent resident as a direct result of your refugee or asylee status in the United States, you may apply for a Refugee Travel Document.
-Generally, you must have a Refugee Travel Document to return to the United States after temporary travel abroad.
-After filing your application for a Refugee Travel Document, USCIS will inform you in writing when to go to your local USCIS ASC for your biometrics appointment.
+A. If you are in the United States in valid refugee or asylee status, or if you are a permanent resident as a direct result of your refugee or asylee status in the United States, you may apply for a refugee travel document.
+Generally, you must have a refugee travel document to return to the United States after temporary travel abroad.